The ABC Programme

 Better Finglas was developed by a wide consortium of agencies, organisations, groups, and individuals working in the Finglas area.
 Barnardos as the lead agency is responsible for the day to day management and administration of the project.
 Better Finglas recognises the benefits of early intervention strategies for children and the main target group for the project is 0-8 year old children and their parents.

-Pregnancy and New Parents; Parenting, Early Years; Literacy; and Interagency Work.
+Pregnancy and New Parents; Parenting, Early Years; Literacy; Social, Emotional & Well-Being and Interagency Work.

 - To increase access to evidence based programmes and evidence informed activities from pre-birth to 8 years.